Brazil's economic activity rises 2.9% in 2022

 The annual growth of Latin America's largest economy was also aided by increased government spending by former President Jair Bolsonaro, who boosted social expenses ahead of a presidential election.

-However, the performance of the last few months has shown a clear slowdown, weighed by high borrowing costs aimed at combating inflation.
+However, the last few months have shown a clear slowdown, weighed by high borrowing costs aimed at combating inflation.

 The IBC-BR index fell by 1.46% in the fourth quarter compared to the previous quarter, highlighting the challenges ahead for the leftist administration of President Luiz Inacio Lula da Silva, who has been calling for a reduction in the benchmark interest rate to unlock economic growth.